vplauzon/real-time-lab/README.md

 ## Hands on Lab Modules

-The different modules contain instructions about the challenges of the module.
+Each module contain a challenge and objectives.

 They also contain a suggested solution.

-We recommend you try to do the module on your own as much as possible in order to get challenged and get more benefit out of the lab.
+We recommend trying the modules without looking at the suggested solution first.
+This would maximize the challenges and therefore the benefits.

 ### Module 1 - Know the data

-This is the first module in which we'll explore the data we are going to work with.
+In this first module, we'll explore the data we are going to work with.

+Objectives:

-*	Provision a Azure Data Explorer (Kusto) cluster
+*	Provision an Azure Data Explorer (Kusto) cluster
 *   Query telemetry samples
-*   Prepare ingestion by developing queries
+*   Prepare ingestion by developing queries to transform the raw data

 Go to [module 1 instructions](module-1).